Saniamos/bbdc25/README.md

 917177    203  CASH_OUT   66520.96  C2934430280     None   809276.52   742755.56                        0          None   11   11.105272
 1026553   214   CASH_IN  243380.04  C2934430280     None   742755.56   986135.59                        0          None   22   12.402379

-It appears some transactions are missing in the data. i.e. i cannot come up with another explanation of why the newBalance is the same after an action that does not have zero amounts.
+It appears some transactions are missing in the data. i.e. I cannot come up with another explanation of why the newBalance is the same after an action that does not have zero amounts.
-This happens for non-fraud accounts as well -> i assume the organizers removed random transactions to make the task harder.
+This happens for non-fraud accounts as well -> I assume the organizers removed random transactions to make the task harder.

 Given the plot plots_analyze/non_rescuable_errors_heatmap.pdf it appears we lack the information to detect around 60 fraud accounts.
-This could be because each model compensates slightly differntly when miss classifying non-fraudsters etc. -> figure out what unifies these 60 accounts and try to feature engineer that.
+This could be because each model compensates slightly differently when misclassifying non-fraudsters etc. -> figure out what unifies these 60 accounts and try to feature engineer that.
--> it appears all of these do not opperate in a network with other fraudster customers ->  given teh reverse_neighbor_graph_subplots.pdf i finally could confirm that the main issue i have is that some fraud accounts are mainly fraud because they recive money from other fraud accounts.
+-> it appears all of these do not operate in a network with other fraudster customers ->  given the reverse_neighbor_graph_subplots.pdf I finally could confirm that the main issue I have is that some fraud accounts are mainly fraud because they receive money from other fraud accounts.
 This is something we currently do not represent.
 I've tried with the rec_cnn but could not get it to work.
 Will re-consider this approach now.
 -> ah, this also explains the "missing" transactions.

 -> tested a bunch and all the variations on including neighboring accounts did not improve results.
-New hunch: in all error cases the fraudulent behaviour seems to specifically be that the accounts once receive a sum that they to the penny cash out later. i would have expected the model to pick up on that eventually, but i might have had to abstract to much. will try to add one or two features based on this
+New hunch: in all error cases the fraudulent behaviour seems to specifically be that the accounts once receive a sum that they, to the penny, cash out later.
+I would have expected the model to pick up on that eventually, but I might have had to abstract too much.
+Will try to add one or two features based on this

-mmh, seems i missunderstood the single training missclassification / did not model that correctly in the feature extraction.
-But tbh even if i could still beat the SpiderBobs i'm happy they are likely taking first.
-They have been the runner up for some time now and it would not feel right :D So i'm not going to spend more time or cheese the last wrong classifications.
+mmh, seems I misunderstood the single training misclassification / did not model that correctly in the feature extraction.
+But tbh even if I could still beat the SpiderBobs, I'm happy they are likely taking first.
+They have been the runner up for some time now and it would not feel right :D So I'm not going to spend more time or fix the last wrong classifications.
 I'll clean everything up tomorrow and call it a day for now.
 It was a great challenge.
 Thanks to the organizers and the other participants!

 ## Simulations:
 - https://bth.diva-portal.org/smash/get/diva2:955852/FULLTEXT06.pdf